Film adaptations of The Tempest: 21st Century

 Director Julie Taymor's 2010 adaptation The Tempest starred Helen Mirren as Prospera, a female Prospero character: with the text adapted to establish a different backstory between Prospera and Antonio.
 The film was praised for its powerful visual imagery used in place of Shakespearean language.

 In 2012, the year that the UK hosted a 'Tempest' themed Olympics opening ceremony, directors Rob Curry and Anthony Fletcher released a theatrical documentary following a South London youth club as they staged a production of the play at the Oval House Theatre in Kennington.
 The adaptation focused heavily on the post-colonial legacy of the play, featuring as it did a racially mixed cast of young Londoners.

-Although comparisons have been made between The Tempest and the 2015 science fiction film Ex Machina, namely that Prospero was reinterpreted as Nathan, the genius tech developper; Miranda as Ava, the artificially-intelligent android and Ferdinand as Caleb, the manipulated visitor, writer-director Alex Garland denies the connection.
+Although comparisons have been made between The Tempest and the 2015 science fiction film Ex Machina, namely that Prospero was reinterpreted as Nathan, the genius tech developer; Miranda as Ava, the artificially-intelligent android and Ferdinand as Caleb, the manipulated visitor, writer-director Alex Garland denies the connection.

 In 2020, a parody shock film based on The Tempest was released by Troma Entertainment titled "Shakespear's Shitstorm", starring director Lloyd Kaufman and guest starring Ron Jeremy.
 The film features ridiculous interpretations of many key parts of Shakespear's work.
 In this film Prospero is a mad scientist seeking revenge against pharmaceutical executives who ruined his career after he found the cure for opioid addiction.
 Prospero releases a large amount of whale laxative into the ocean during the executives' cruise to North Korea, resulting in whales leaping over the ship spraying feces all over the passengers, ultimately causing them to wash ashore at Tromaville where he begins to plot the murder of the executive that ruined him.
 As with all Troma films it contains generous amounts of nudity and pays no mind to censorship.

 The 2022 Japanese anime television series Mobile Suit Gundam: The Witch from Mercury is heavily influenced by the play and functions as a modern adaptation of it in many respects, including but not limited to; a female interpretation of Prospero named Lady Prospera, her infant daughter Ericht whose spirit becomes infused in the titular gundam Aerial (an interpretation of Prospero's fairy Ariel), a "monstrous" mobile suit used by the protagonist Suletta Mercury named Gundam Calibarn (named after the slave Caliban and the holy sword Caliburn) and the story's prologue depicting an assassination attempt that leaves Prospera and her infant daughter as the only survivors, leading to their refuge on the remote planet of Mercury.
 The series also follows a similar narrative arc as the play does, incorporating several key plot points; most notably Lady Prospera arranging for her daughter's betrothal to the heiress of the Benerit Group, the Megacorporation responsible for her misfortune.
 The series also ends with Lady Prospera abandoning her plans for revenge, and the eventual marriage of her daughter to the Benerit heir.